 Parenting Time (Visitation) is the time the non-custodial parent spends with a child.
 Parenting plans must set forth a minimum amount of parenting time for the parent who does not have custody.
 Parenting time can be restricted or denied by a judge if the parenting time would place the child in danger, or if the judge decides that restriction or denial is in the child's best interest.
 Mediation will be ordered by a judge if the parents can't agree on custody and parenting time.
 If parents cannot come to an agreement in mediation on custody and parenting time, a judge will hear both sides and decide what is best for the child.

-If you are a parent of a child under 18, and you are a party in a Washington County family law case, you are required to participate in a program of education called "Kids' Turn.".
-You must register for the class at 503.846.0665 within 14 days of filing the dissolution or you may register by mailing a copy of the registration form.
-The family law clerks also have forms available.
-Generally you will not be allowed to finalize your divorce until you have completed the class and a certificate of completion has been filed with the court.
+If you are a parent of a child under 17, and you are a party in a Washington County family law case, you are required to participate in a program of education called "Kids' Turn."
+You must register for the class by calling 503.846.0665 or at https://www.kidsturnwaco.com/.
+The Family Law Assistance Program in room 112C of the courthouse also has forms available.
+Generally you will not be allowed to finalize your case until you have completed the class and a certificate of completion has been filed with the court.

 Child Support is money regularly paid by a parent to help support a child.
 The court can order child support to be paid until a child is 18, and in some instances, until a child turns 21.
 Child support can be ordered as part of a divorce, a separation or a custody and parenting time case.
 Oregon has guidelines for calculation of support.
 The guidelines consider many factors, including but not limited to, income of the parents, cost of childcare, and number of children.
 You may request assistance from the Division of Child Support by calling 800.850.0228, or visiting the web site at http://www.oregonchildsupport.gov/pages/index.aspx or from the Family Law Assistance Program.